 But one thing stands out for sure.
-By far the most common questions about teeth whitening has to do with the blue light.
+By far the most misunderstood topic has to do with the teeth whitening light.
 People wonder, “How does the light whiten my teeth” and “does the UV light improve teeth whitening.”
-Today we’ll dive in to help you choose the best teeth whitening product and leave the gimmicks on the shelfs.
+Today we’ll dive in to help you choose the best teeth whitening product and leave the gimmicks on the shelves.

 Many products both professional and over the counter utilize a blue light as part of their whitening system.
 The concept is simple in all the options, you put a gel on your teeth and then shine a light on the gel.
 Seems pretty simple so far, but how does that actually whiten the teeth?

-The idea is that the gel you put on your teeth contains the active incredient of hydrogen peroxide.
+The idea is that the gel you put on your teeth contains the active ingredient of hydrogen peroxide.
 The hydrogen peroxide whitens the teeth by a reaction which yields two products, oxygen and water.
-The water is essentially a biproduct.
+The water is essentially a byproduct.
 The oxygen radical is able to shuttle into the top layer of the tooth and oxidize out stains similar to how you would oxyclean your laundry or floors.
-Whether its teeth or laundry, the end result is the same: a whiter surface.
+Whether it’s teeth or laundry, the end result is the same: a whiter surface.

 Okay, hopefully you’re with me so far.
 The point is that a reaction has to occur for the tooth gel to whiten the teeth.
 The blue light used in tooth whitening is believed to increase the rate at which the hydrogen perioxide reaction occurs.
 The thought is that increasing the reaction equals better teeth whitening.
 However, does it really?

-Straight and simple, so far the studies don’t agree that teeth whitening with a UV light or blue light is more effective than teeth whitening alone.
+Straight and simple, so far the studies don’t agree that teeth whitening with UV light or blue light are more effective than teeth whitening alone.

 To quote a 2014 study, “The use of light activator sources with in-office bleaching treatment of vital teeth did not increase the efficacy of bleaching or accelerate the bleaching.”